WuJiang5521/f4m/readme.md

 - CodeTable.h/.cpp

   This class is used for our CodeTable in BEEP algorithm.
-It includes the set of current patterns and calculator of *L* value (which is an important index of MDL).
+It includes the set of current patterns and calculator of *L* value (the description length).

 - Common.h

-  Some common head files, defines and constant variables for all the other files.
+  Some common head files, definitions and constant variables for all the other files.

 - Cover.h/.cpp